rahulkj/rahulkj.github.io/_posts/2022-02-04-application-transformer-vmw-concourse.md

 ---

 layout: post
 title: "🔧 CLI for Automating the Configuration of Application Transformer for VMware Tanzu"
 date:   2022-02-04 16:51:00 +0530
 tags:
-  - application-transformer
-  - vmware
-  - tanzu
   - cli
-  - automation
   - go
+  - kubernetes
+  - vmware
+  - devops
 categories:
-  - vmware
-  - automation
+  - Kubernetes
-  - tools
+  - VMware

 ---

 If you've read the previous [blog post](./2022-02-04-application-transformer-vmw.md), then you would have noticed there are a lot of manual steps involved in deployment of the ATVT appliance and configuring it.